Telshe Yeshiva: Rabbi Avraham Yitzchak Bloch

 In the 1930s older students in the yeshiva were selected to teach for periods of time at new schools in small towns where there had previously been little or no structured schooling, and then return to continue their studies at the yeshiva.

-Rabinowitz died the year Yosef Leib Bloch and his son Azriel Rabinowitz, was appointed as a rosh yeshiva.
+Rabinowitz died in the year 1931 which was the year Yosef Leib Bloch and his son Azriel Rabinowitz, was appointed as a rosh yeshiva.

 In 1933, the yeshiva built a new building to house the mechina ("preparatory school").